 - c.
 If the work is handled by both a retained attorney and staff attorney, counsel fees shall be allocated in accordance with the time billed as ordered by the court, or on a proportionate basis if no such order is made and if attorney fees are due under the Agreement. - 4.
-In the case of a retained attorney, he or she shall advise PSEA whether he or she is willing to accept the case on a contingent fee basis.
-PSEA general counsel may approve, where appropriate, paying an hourly rate to a retained attorney for handling such a case with the understanding that all counsel fees recovered or due under the Agreement will be immediately paid to PSEA. - 5.
+In the case of a retained attorney, he/she shall advise PSEA whether he/she is willing to accept the case on a contingent fee basis or not.
+PSEA general counsel may approve, where appropriate, paying an hourly rate to a retained attorney for handling such a case with the understanding that all counsel fees recovered or due under the Agreement will be immediately paid into the Restricted Litigation Fund. - 5.
+All funds paid into the Restricted Litigation Fund shall be used in accordance with PSEA Fiscal Policy establishing the Fund. - 6.
 If PSEA approves the case and the member agrees to the Counsel Fees and Cost Reimbursement Agreement, PSEA/NEA will provide resources in the nature of advances for costs, expert witnesses and other expenses that may be incurred.
-If the litigation is unsuccessful, PSEA/NEA will bear the loss for all resources and monies advanced or extended. - 6.
+If the litigation is unsuccessful, PSEA/NEA will bear the loss for all resources and monies advanced or extended. - 7.
 If PSEA does not approve a case or if a member declines to execute a Counsel Fees and Cost Reimbursement Agreement, the member is free to negotiate with an attorney not employed or retained by PSEA for representation at the member's own cost.
 It is assumed that members will prefer to have PSEA/NEA provide representation because of the additional resources and expertise of the two organizations.
-However, it should be understood that a member is always free to seek representation outside of the Legal Services Program at his/her own cost. - 7.
+However, it should be understood that a member is always free to seek representation outside of the Legal Services Program at his/her own cost. - 8.
 Appeals of unsuccessful litigation shall be within the discretion of the PSEA general counsel who may determine not to approve the litigation at the next level.
 The member will be so informed and may seek representation outside of the Legal Services Program at his/her own cost.